fly-apps/postgres-ha/README.md

 ## Prepare your app

-### `flyctl init`
+### `flyctl launch --no-deploy`
-Init gets you going with a Fly application and generates a config file.
+This gets you started with a Fly application and an associated config file.

 ### Set secrets
 This app requires `SU_PASSWORD` and `REPL_PASSWORD` environment variables.